User Tools

 playlistFormat=audio/video/image

-The main MMP window's playlist can be limited to files of a specific format: images, audio or video.
+The Main Media Window's playlist filter can be limited to files of a specific format: images, audio, video, or audio & video.

 Any other setting will result in playlists containing all the media files in a folder.